Trump sentencing to proceed in New York after Supreme Court rejects appeal

 Two conservative justices join three liberal members in a 5-4 decision to clear the way for the sentencing.

-US President-elect Donald Trump is set to be sentenced by a New York court for covering up hush money payments to a porn star, after the Supreme Court rejected his last-ditch bid to delay the process that would make him the first convicted felon in the White House.
+US President-elect Donald Trump is set to be sentenced by a New York court for covering up hush money payments to a porn actress after the Supreme Court rejected his last-ditch bid to delay the process that would make him the first convicted felon in the White House.

-The highest US court cleared Trump’s sentencing on Friday, with two conservative justices joining the three liberal members in a 5-4 decision issued late on Thursday.
+The highest United States court cleared Trump’s sentencing on Friday, with two conservative justices joining the three liberal members in a 5-4 decision issued late on Thursday.

 The sentencing, which Trump is expected to attend online, will happen in the Manhattan courtroom just 10 days before his inauguration for his second term as president.